-Purely positive reinforcement has been popularised by a number of celebrity dog trainers and handlers.
+Several celebrity dog trainers and handlers have popularised purely positive reinforcement.
 It appeals to many people who find the idea of using negative reinforcement to be cruel in some way.
-It is worth noticing that the negative reinforcement used is gentle and not cruel to the dog, however there is increasing evidence that it might be unnecessary, leading an increasing number of new owners to embrace the positive reinforcement doctrine while paying no attention to the notion of negative reinforcement.
+It is worth noticing that the negative reinforcement used is gentle and not cruel to the dog.
+However, there is increasing evidence that it might be unnecessary, leading to an increasing number of new owners embracing the positive reinforcement doctrine while paying no attention to the notion of negative reinforcement.

 Untrained Dogs Are More Dangerous

-A dog that hasn’t been trained is inherently harder to control, partly because they cannot be recalled or controlled using simple commands, but also because a lifetime of not receiving direction from their owner means that they develop and fall back on bad habits.
-The more time dogs spend around people, especially when they are working together as they do for training, the more used to it they will become and the better they will react when confronted with people they don’t know.
+A dog that hasn’t been trained is inherently harder to control, partly because it cannot be recalled or controlled using simple commands, but also because a lifetime of not receiving direction from their owner means that they develop and fall back on bad habits.
+The more time dogs spend around people, especially when they are working together for training, the more used to it they will become and the better they will react when confronted with people they don’t know.

-Most dogs will not have any issues with strangers, although sometimes when they are younger they can become excitable and their enthusiasm can be misconstrued as aggression.
-The ease with which misunderstandings regarding a dog’s behaviour can occur are therefore another good reason to consider investing in training for your pet.
+Most dogs will not have any issues with strangers, although sometimes when they are younger, they can become excitable, and their enthusiasm can be misconstrued as aggression.
+The ease with which misunderstandings regarding a dog’s behaviour can occur is, therefore, another good reason to consider investing in training for your pet.
 If your dog is obedient and can always be recalled, if their behaviour does worry other people, in particular young children, then it is easy to call them away rather than risk people becoming overly protective and lashing out at your dog.

 Untrained Dogs Form Weaker Bonds